Crypto Payroll Compliance: FMV, Payslips, Remittance, Audit Log (2026)

 Crypto Payroll Compliance: FMV, Payslips, Remittance, Audit Log

-Teams sometimes treat "we pay in crypto" as an exit from payroll.
+"We pay in crypto" gets treated as an exit from payroll.
 It is the opposite: the same obligations, plus a valuation layer and a multi-jurisdiction problem on top.
-This guide is the compliance spine that does not change and the crypto pieces that get added.
+This article sets out the compliance spine that does not change when pay is denominated in crypto, the two pieces that get added, and what that looks like in several specific countries.
+The narrower withholding mechanics behind one pay event, sell-to-cover and the FMV-at-vest determination, are covered in the token compensation tax withholding guide.

-- Crypto payroll does not remove payroll obligations — it adds FMV-at-pay-date + fiat-remittance on top of the same duties.
+- Crypto payroll does not remove payroll obligations.
+It adds a fair-market-value-at-pay-date step and a fiat-remittance step on top of the same duties.

-- FMV captured with a defensible source/timestamp (drives the base and any sell-to-cover).
+- The FMV must be captured with a defensible source and timestamp, since it sets the base and drives any sell-to-cover.

-- Adviser-confirmed per jurisdiction — a single global payroll assumption is non-compliant.
+- Confirm the rules per jurisdiction with an adviser; a single global payroll assumption is non-compliant for everyone outside the assumed country.

 What does not change

-Paying in crypto generally adds a valuation/currency layer to the same payroll obligations: the employer still owes compliant payslips, the correct withholding/social contributions, fiat remittance to the authority, and reporting.
+Paying in crypto generally adds a valuation and currency layer to the same payroll obligations: the employer still owes compliant payslips, the correct withholding and social contributions, fiat remittance to the authority, and reporting.
 The crypto element mainly introduces an FMV-at-pay-date determination and the fact that tax is remitted in fiat, not tokens (see token-comp withholding).
-Crypto changes the mechanics, not the existence of the obligations — that misconception is the costliest one.
+Crypto changes the mechanics, not the existence, of the obligations, and that misconception is the costliest one.

 The compliance spine